Course Title: Bachelor of Arts in Sports Management and Coaching

 I’ve always had a keen interest in sport and I had heard from people already doing the course how good it is and the many career opportunities that it can provide.
 The lecturers are very passionate and the sports facilities are excellent.
 The modules are very broad and can lead you into a lot of different careers in either sports, business or both.

-On successful completion students may advance to year four of the following Level 8 course Bachelor of Arts (Honours) in Sports Management and Coaching.
+On successful completion students may advance to Year 4 of the following Level 8 course Bachelor of Arts (Honours) in Sports Management and Coaching.